negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 We had structured data (JSON-LD schemas) for Organization, WebSite, and SoftwareApplication.
 But there was a problem: **Google couldn't read it.**

-The schemas were injected via JavaScript, not present in the initial HTML:
+The schemas were injected via JavaScript, not present in the initial HTML (ouch):

 ```html
 <!-- BEFORE: No JSON-LD in the initial HTML -->